mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 identified specific transactions that perpetrate this attack and waste valuable block space.
 The malicious transaction write locks multiple token accounts and consumes 11.7 million CU i.e around 1/4 the block space.
-As a result, such attacks can prevent users from using their own token accounts, vote accounts, or stake accounts, and dapps from utilizing the required accounts.
+As a result, such attacks can prevent users from using their token accounts, vote accounts, or stake accounts, and dapps from utilizing the required accounts.
 With the proposed solution, every program, such as the token program, stake program, and vote program, can include instructions to employ